Building Your Personal Brand as an Artist

 2. Develop an Online Presence

-Create a Professional Website: Your website should showcase your portfolio, provide information about you as an artist, and also, include contact details for inquiries.
+Create a Professional Website: Your website should showcase your portfolio, provide information about you as an artist, and include contact details for inquiries.

 Utilize Social Media: Choose platforms that align with your target audience (e.g., Instagram for visual artists, TikTok for performers) and share content that reflects your brand.